 For example, SNOO baby sleeper is the leading force behind tech-savvy baby products.
-Their infant sleepers are known throughout the globe as some of the best, but what really sets them apart is their blog.
+Their infant sleepers are known around the world as some of the best, but what really sets them apart is their blog.

 “being a large corporate brand won't protect you from this point of view.
 If someone asks a member of the public what their favorite trainer brand is, they're never going to mention Nike if they've bought a few pairs of faulty shoes.“

 2. Show Up for Your Target Audience

-It takes 5 to 7 impressions for people to remember a brand.
+On average, it takes 5 to 7 impressions for people to remember a brand.
 It’s going to take even more impressions for them to actually make a purchase.

-So how do you stay present consistently?
+So, how do you stay consistently present?

 Next, don’t fall victim to “out of sight, out of mind.”
-If your consumers can’t see you regularly, they won’t remember you.
-You need to always stay visible to them.
+If consumers can’t see you regularly, they won’t remember you.
+You need to always remain visible.

 Their visibility for university students allows them to continue expanding to new colleges.
-Their marketing efforts have been so successful that they are now one of just two players in the carsharing market that have achieved global reach
+Zipcar’s marketing efforts have been so successful that they’re now one of just two players in the carsharing market that have achieved global reach.

 3. Provide Great Customer Service

 “Be helpful.
-Avoid the hard-sell and provide a mixture of content to your audience that informs, entertains and persuades.”
+Avoid the hard-sell and provide a mixture of content to your audience that informs, entertains, and persuades.”

+Made a sale?
+Great!
 There’s no reason for your helpfulness to end there, though.
-Staying at the top of your target audience’s mind continues even after they have purchased from you.
-Remember, they might have bought a different product or service from a similar brand.
+Staying at the top of your target audience’s mind continues even after they’ve made a purchase.

+For all you know, they might have also bought a product or service from a similar brand.
 How do you ensure that your brand overpowers the competition?
 By providing great customer service.

 “At the forefront of brand awareness is a great service.
-It's how you get the audience, and world at large, to associate your brand with a particular service.
+It's how you get the audience, and the world at large, to associate your brand with a particular service.
 It's why Google has become a verb despite being a younger variant of one of the oldest search engines, Yahoo!
 They weren't the first to do it, but the best to do it."

-This premium, luxury retailer is well-known mostly for its customer service policy.
-It has the most generous return policy of any luxury apparel retailer, and this has been a raging success.
-As the Nordstrom return policy states, “We have long believed that when we treat our customers fairly, they in turn are fair with us.”
+This premium, luxury retailer is well-known for its amazing customer service policy.
+Boasting the most generous return policy of any luxury apparel retailer, Nordstrom has had an overwhelmingly positive response from consumers.
+As their return policy states, “We have long believed that when we treat our customers fairly, they, in turn, are fair with us.”

 This way, when they need a product or service in your niche, they’ll head straight to you without even thinking about it.

 The Link Between Unaided Brand Awareness and Salience

-Encouraging this mindfulness and bringing the brand name to the top of the audiences' minds is awareness.
-When these two occur without any prompts, it’s unaided brand awareness in action.
+Encouraging this mindfulness and bringing your brand name to the top of audiences' minds is awareness.
+When these two occur without any prompts, we see unaided brand awareness in action.

-Here’s an example: if an individual is out shopping and remember that they need to pick up some laundry detergent, their salience of the brand “Lenor” might cause their mental retrieval cues to kick in.
+Here’s an example: if an individual is out shopping and remembers that they need to pick up some laundry detergent, their salience of the brand “Lenor” might cause their mental retrieval cues to kick in.